g-courses/jappy.docker/README.md

     ...
 ```

 When deploying this setup, docker compose maps the container port `8888/tcp` to port `8888/tcp` of the host as specified in the compose file.
+Also, the docker compose file maps the local directory named `workspace` to the `/home/devuser/workspace` directory located in the container.
+This allows work files to be stored in the container and persisted on the host.

 #### Deploy with docker compose